roebi/01-02-Webserver-in-Go-on-Podman/README.md

 press **Start Container**

-5 seconds later ...
+2 seconds later ...

 on PASS a new running **webserver-in-go-on-podman-develop** Container in Containers is created.

-why running ? = because there is a stop icon displayed.
+why is this new container already running ? = because there is a stop icon displayed.

 Open Browser and open Terminal is same as described above.

 ### develop / experiment with your web-projects

-But now you change the files in web-projects lacal and ther are mapped to the docker image, becaus of the Volume mapping.
+But now you change the files in web-projects local and there are mapped to the docker image, because of the Volume mapping.

+try it, for example:

+look at the current running webpage the

+title shows

+HTML5 Template Page

+bacause of

+<title>HTML5 Template Page</title> in index.html

+change it to e.g.

+<title>my HTML5 Template Page</title>

+reload the page in the broswer

+change title is shown

+my HTML5 Template Page

+great, your first change works

-enjoy
+## enjoy

 Robert Halter